Hi, I'm Austin Riba.

 Teams full of astrophysics PhDs building a distributed astronomical observatory

-Silicon Valley startup teams where we had to be the winner.
+Silicon Valley startup teams where we had to walk 2 miles to camp in luxury.

 Teams containing professional athletes at a bicycle manufacturer